Jumpstart Scenario Write-up Guidelines

 IMPORTANT: If you are only getting started with contributing Jumpstart scenarios, it is highly recommended you will review the raw code for existing scenarios.
-These will help you understand how an approved scenario should look like and will represent all the guidelines provided.
+These will help you understand what an approved scenario should look like and will represent all the guidelines provided.
 For any questions, please reach out or tag one of the Jumpstart project maintainers.

 The Jumpstart project is a mix of various automation, code styles, and high-quality documentation and requires development effort.

 Before a scenario is published, it will go through a code review process by one of the project maintainers.
 We want your scenario to be successful and widely adopted and to meet the highest standards possible and we are here to help get there!

 Rather you are working on a new scenario or updating an existing one, a contribution must be submitted with a dedicated pull request (PR) to make the review process easier.